-- 1. Create the 110n folder inside your theme, for the app that you want to override. - 2.
-In the 110n folder, create the translation file for the language that you want to customize.
+- 1. Create the 110n folder inside your theme for the app that you want to override. - 2.
+In the |10n folder, create the translation file for the language that you want to customize.

-For example, if you want to overwrite the German translation of 'Download' in the files app, you would create the file owncloud/apps/themeexample/apps/files/l10n/de_DE.js.
+For example, if you want to overwrite the German translation of 'Download' in the files app, create the file owncloud/apps/theme-example/apps/files/l10n/de_DE.js.
 Note that the structure is the same as for images.
 You just mimic the original file location inside your theme.
-You would then put the following code in the file:
+Put the following code in the file: